 WHAT IS PATIENT AND PUBLIC INVOLVEMENT IN RESEARCH?

-Public involvement in research is an active partnership between the public and researchers in the research process, not simply people being the subjects of research.
+Patient and public involvement (PPI) in research is an active partnership between patients/public and researchers in the research process.
+It is different from people taking part in research studies.

-The Nuffield Department of Primary Care Health Sciences is committed to continually improving PPI, and has developed a clear strategy for how this will be taken forward.
+The Nuffield Department of Primary Care Health Sciences is committed to continually improving and developing its PPI, and is in the process of producing an updated strategy to demonstrate this.